-Hanging by the window: NZ Post driver's horror injuries after alleged van theft
+Hastings courier driver clings to van for 150m: Fall leaves him bloodied and sore

 Simmons said the Hastings-based driver has since been discharged from Hawke's Bay Hospital.

-A spokesman from Cafe at Westermans said several customers who were sitting inside witnessed the incident.
+A Cafe at Westermans spokesman said several customers who were sitting inside witnessed the incident.

 "It was scary by the sounds of it for the driver," they said.

-The van was found about 9.30am dumped on Riverslea Rd, Hastings.
+The van was found about 9.30am on Riverslea Rd, Hastings.

-Police took two people into custody, charging a 21-year-old man from Hastings with aggravated injuring, unlawfully takes a motor vehicle, theft ex-car and possession of methamphetamine.
+Police took two people into custody, charging a 21-year-old man from Hastings with aggravated injuring, unlawfully takes a motor vehicle, theft of a car and possession of methamphetamine.
 The other person has not been charged.

 The 21-year-old appeared at the Hastings District Court charged on Monday and was remanded in custody until September 22.

-Simmons said the alleged theft, which he described as "opportunistic" should serve as a reminder as to how quickly situations can evolve and for all motorists to ensure their vehicles are secure when unoccupied.
+Simmons said the "opportunistic" incident was a reminder how quickly situations can evolve and for all motorists to ensure their vehicles are secure when unoccupied.

 "The Courier Post driver also wishes to express his thanks to members of the public who came to his aid," he added.

-NZ Post is supporting the driver and his family as he makes his recovery, an NZ Post spokeswoman said.
+NZ Post is supporting the driver and his family as he makes his recovery, a NZ Post spokeswoman said.